Pondberry (Lindera melissifolia)

-Habitat: Pondberry, for the most part, is associated with wetland habitats such as bottomland and hardwoods in the interior areas, and the margins of sinks, ponds and other depressions in the more coastal sites.
+The pondberry is generally associated with wetland habitats such as bottomland hardwoods in the interior areas and the margins of sinks, ponds and other depressions in more coastal sites.
+It is shown to be tolerant of regular and prolonged flooding.
 The plants generally grow in shaded areas but may also be found in full sun.

 Habitat loss is the main reason for listing, as is fragmentation and conversion of lands surrounding pondberry populations.
 Clearing and logging activities

 have extirpated pondberry at many sites throughout its range.

 The construction of dams and alteration of hydrology may also affect the pondberry.
 In the absence of regular flood regimes, pondberry may be outcompeted by other vegetation.